An agentic CRM. Agents propose the moves. You take the meetings.

 + Metered LLM cost · pass-through

 Every agent action shows its model tier, token count, and dollar cost in the activity log.
 We bill at provider rates with a 5% margin.
-Or bring your own keys and we bill nothing.
+Enterprise plans on on-prem infrastructure are quoted separately.
 Per-rule and per-run cost caps are hard, not advisory.

 It plugs into the tools your team already runs.

-LLM tier, search backend, CRM sync, email, calendar, billing.
+LLM tier, search backend, notifications, billing.
 All swappable.
 Roll your own MCP server and connect a private data source in a config file.
-Agents pick the right tool from the rule.
+CRM sync and email integrations are on the roadmap.

 The plain answers.